 If the other driver you’re suing doesn’t have a lot of liability insurance and also doesn’t have personal assets, you won’t get a lot of money from him – even if you deserve and need it.
 So even though your case may be worth $1 million, if the defendant only has a $50,000 insurance premium and doesn’t own a house or make a large income, then you’ll never see $1 million.
 And you can’t just sue the driver personally, as there still won’t be assets to retrieve.
 That is why it is critical for you to make sure you have sufficient underinsurance coverage (UIM) (learn more about types of insurance coverage, including UIM, in our recent blog on Understanding Car Insurance).

-While these five factors will all affect the value of your car accident claim, one of the most important factors is the quality of your lawyer.
-A good personal injury lawyer will be able to advise you on what to expect in your case.
+While these five factors will all affect the value of your claim, one of the most important factors is the quality of your lawyer.
+A good car accident lawyer in Greenville, SC will be able to advise you on what to expect in your case.
 The lawyer will also know how to fight for you when describing accidents and injuries.
 So contact a trusted, experienced lawyer, like those at Hodge & Langley, to feel confident that you’re being taken care of and aggressively fought for after a car accident.